 In 1996, the team was Kevin's team once more as Sir Charles was traded to Houston.

-The 1997–98 season was the last for Kevin as he retired.
+The 1997–98 season was the last for Johnson as he retired.
 He came back briefly in the 1999-2000 season to help lead the Suns in their playoff campaign.

-Kevin retired once again and later threw his hat into politics.
-He ran for mayor of Sacramento and served as mayor from December 2, 2008–December 13, 2016.
+Johnson retired once again and later threw his hat into politics.
+He ran for mayor of Sacramento and served as mayor from December 2, 2008, to December 13, 2016.

-Despite being a legend in Phoenix, there is a dark side to Kevin.
+Despite being a legend in Phoenix, Johnson had a dark side.
 He has been accused of molesting minors, teenagers and young adults.
-Mandi Koba, one of the victims, was just 16 when Kevin victimized her.
+Mandi Koba, one of the victims, was just 16 when Johnson victimized her.
 A couple of girls who were 18 at the time also made accusations.
 Even city employees were not safe from Johnson's antics.

 4. Lance Stephenson Assaults His Girlfriend